michalpiszczek/nonstdlib/README.md

 }
 ```

-All Collections provide these convenience functions,
+All Collections provide these convenience functions:

 ```
 my[Collection] := [collection].New[Collection]()